argmaxml/recsplain/docs/source/what-is-recsplain.rst

 Use explanations
 -------------------------------------------
-The recsplain system explains it recommendations so that you can better understand its recommendations.
+The recsplain system explains its recommendations so that you can better understand the results.

 By setting the ``explian`` value to ``1`` when running an item or user query, the recsplain system returns explanations.

 .. note::
    The explanations are the distances for each field in the encoders that you set when configuring the system.

-Therefore, not only do you get recommendations and overall distances, the recsplain provides more granular results to help you better understand the results.
+Therefore, not only do you get recommendations and overall distances, the recsplain provides more granular results to help you better understand the recommendations.

 Get started
 -------------------------------------------